✍️

 • Listed Installers

-• Downloading the Installer
+• Downloading and extracting the Installer

 Write installer to USB drive